-- 396. The preparatory phase template gives information on the rating agency and on the external rating (fields "Rating agency" and "External rating").
-Using the field "External rating" and the draft implementing technical standards on ECAI mappings for Solvency II33, assets were allocated a credit quality step. - 397.
-Assets where no external rating had been reported ("unrated assets") were excluded from the allocation to credit quality steps (CQS) by distributing the respective share across the seven CQS of both the "financial" and "non-financial" asset category34.
+397. The preparatory phase template gives information on the rating agency and on the external rating (fields "Rating agency" and "External rating").
+Using the field "External rating" and the implementing technical standards on ECAI mappings for Solvency II, assets were allocated a credit quality step.